U.S. Agency Bonds: What You Should Know

 Bonds issued by government-sponsored enterprises can offer slightly higher yields than U.S. Treasuries, without requiring investors to take on too much additional risk.

-U.S. agency bonds are a type of highly rated bond investment that may help investors earn slightly higher yields than U.S. Treasuries without taking on too much additional risk.
+U.S. agency bonds are a type of highly rated bond investment that may help investors earn slightly higher yields than U.S. Treasury bonds without taking on too much additional risk.
 We continue to suggest investors focus on high-quality investments today, and agencies fall under that guidance.

 • Federal National Mortgage Association, or Fannie Mae (FNMA)